 Feeling the Power of Canberra

 In the early 1980s, the organising bodies of Australian football (VFL) in Melbourne and rugby league in Sydney (NSWRL) started developing visions on conquering Australia via expansion of their leagues.
 Their first salvos were aimed provocatively at each other's direction.
 Specifically, the VFL moved the South Melbourne Swans to Sydney, right in the heart of rugby league territory.
-The NSWRL canon didn't quite have the same reach, but Canberra was in pop gun range and so the Raider's were born.
+The NSWRL canon didn't quite have the same reach, but Canberra was in pop gun range and so in 1982 the Raider's were born.
 In terms of strategic conquests, the VFL was going for Mayfair, while the NSWRL aimed for Old Kent Road.